lkeegan/django-test/README.md

 # django-test

-Playground for trying out django
+Playground for trying out django.

+django-test is the "django project", polls is a "django app".

 ## quickstart